leesur2014/WebApp-TP/specification/socket.md

 #### `user_draw`

-This event instructs the client to GET `/api/image/round_id` in order to display the latest drawing of the painter.
+This event instructs the client to GET `/api/round` to fetch the latest drawing of the painter.
 No data is associated with this event.

 #### `round_start` and `round_end`

 The data has only one `round_id` field, containing the id of the round in question.

-The client may GET `/api/round/id` for more information on the round.
+When a round is underway, users (players and observers) can GET `/api/round` in order to see the detail information of the current round.
+If there is no round in the room, this call will return code -1.

+When a round has ended, the client may GET `/api/round/{round_id}` to fetch the score of players and the correct answer.

 ### References